gorango/flowcraft/docs/guide/tooling/graph-validation.md

 As your workflows grow in complexity, it becomes crucial to ensure their structural integrity before they are ever executed.
 A graph with a cycle, an orphaned node, or an incorrect connection can lead to unexpected runtime behavior or infinite loops.

-Cascade provides a powerful, lightweight, and **type-safe** utility library for performing static analysis and validation on your declarative `WorkflowGraph` definitions.
+Flowcraft provides a powerful, lightweight, and **type-safe** utility library for performing static analysis and validation on your declarative `WorkflowGraph` definitions.
 This allows you to catch errors early, enforce best practices, and build more reliable systems.

 ## The `analyzeGraph` Utility